 The need for brand consistency still rings true on LinkedIn as it does in other areas of small business marketing.
 In fact, LinkedIn recommends posting an average of one to two times per day to establish a trusted brand voice.

-To make sure you keep your LinkedIn Company Page activity up, pre-plan a calendar (try our free 2022 marketing and social media calendar template).
+To make sure you keep your LinkedIn business page activity up, pre-plan a calendar (try our free marketing and social media calendar template).
 Once you have your post plans in place, it will be easier to stick to a routine and hold yourself accountable.

 linkedin company page - post series